NakornKitk/popcat-battle-project/README.md

 # POPCAT CLICKS BATTLE Website &#128640;

-Clicking battle website developed by using
+Clicking battle website with a logged in session, developed by using
 - **FrontEnd:** ReactJS, TailwindCSS
 - **BackEnd:** NodeJS, ExpressJS
 - **Database:** MongoDB